 "A community is defined by the commitment it shows to each and every one of its members.
 KCDC is a clear example of this commitment.
 In its mission KCDC reflects the importance of providing tools for discovery and healthy learning for all children and their families.
 The vision is to contribute in the formation of great minds with the belief that the future will bring greatness.
 Every family can find a safe and encouraging environment at KCDC.
 It is important for the community to grow and KCDC is where many of the seeds are kept.
 KCDC provides the opportunity for our community to show pride, joy, and love of who we are."

-Kevin Kongs is the Assistant Controller and Executive Director Accounting Services of Evergy.
+Kevin Kongs is the Senior Director, Accounting of Evergy.
 During his 29-year tenure, Kevin has served in various positions in the finance organization including Vice President, Controller of Westar Energy, Inc. prior to its merger with Great Plains Energy.
 Kevin holds a Bachelor of Business Administration degree with an emphasis in Accounting from Washburn University and a Master of Business Administration from Washburn University.
 In addition, Kevin is a Certified Public Accountant and a Certified Management Accountant.
 Kevin also serves on the board of the LifeHouse Child Advocacy Center.
 In his spare time, Kevin enjoys spending time with his family and friends and watching football, basketball and golf.

 "KCDC is a unique asset to the Topeka community.
 It provides outreach to all children in Topeka and surrounding communities allowing them to learn core educational values in a safe, fun environment.
 KCDC also helps children and families with special needs allowing them access to the museum and all the various programs it offers.
 KCDC’s staff are dedicated to making sure children of all backgrounds are provided the opportunity to learn in a fun environment."

 Founding Board Leadership

 B. Kent Garlinghouse, Board Chair